gborelli89/VisualEFM.jl/README.md

 * `VisualEFM.applyGaussian`: applies blur to an image considering a gaussian kernel.
 * `VisualEFM.backsubtraction`: applies backsubtraction to an image.
 * `VisualEFM.getDiffPattern`: gets a pattern by differencing two images (after thresholding and closing).
+* `VisualEFM.imgGaussGrayscale`: auxiliary function to apply gaussian blur to an image and converts it to graysacale.

 ## Sand Erosion